Achieve gender equality and empower all women and girls.

 It appears that Sandra Bullock’s fight for equality caused a stir in Hollywood.
 Several executives recently convened and initiated an array of tactics aimed at eliminating discrimination.
 The plan includes bias education, gender parity identifications, training and fellowship programs for female film and TV directors, and ambassadors who will spread the word.

 SAP is also doing its part in eliminating gender inequality in support of its vision and purpose, which is to help the world run better and improve people’s lives.
-For instance, SAP played a key role in the above-mentioned StarShea network.
-We teamed up with Positive Planet to form the network in an effort to improve living conditions and make the supply chain more transparent and efficient for the women in the federation.
+For instance, SAP is teaming up with other savvy businesses around the world to propel “Women forward” and dedicate resources to women’s empowerment and gender equality initiatives.

 SAP is also committed to driving gender diversity within its own workforce.
 Our CEO, Bill McDermott, signed the Women’s Empowerment Principles CEO Statement and the Paradigm for Parity Pledge.
 Our company has a multitude of programs and activities aimed at supporting female talents.
 We are increasing the number of women in leadership positions through initiatives such as a Web-based virtual women’s professional growth series.
 SAP became the first multinational technology company to be awarded global gender equality certification from the Economic Dividends for Gender Equality (EDGE) organization.
 Moreover, SAP could achieve its target of 25% women in leadership already by mid-2017.